T-Fletcher/dva-migration/web/modules/custom/icon_migrate/README.md

 ## Migrate Site Content

-After the configuration of migratable items, run the following commands to execute the actual content migration:
+After the configuration of migratable items, run the following commands to execute the actual content migration.

+**Migrate from here on only, once the config has been migrated once and the D8 site config is stable**

+_The order is important, as many entities depend on the existence of others to work._

 ### 1 Assets

 We will first migrate assets that are not nodes, for example, files and taxonomy terms.
 This will allow migrated node to later make correct references to them.

-``drush migrate:import --group=icon_migrate --tag=Content --execute-dependencies --continue-on-failure``
+``drush migrate:import --group=icon_migrate --tag=Asset --execute-dependencies --continue-on-failure``

 ### 2 Nodes